If you wish to share your workflow with people outside your organization, you can share them with a link either

 Workflows can be shared and made public with just a few clicks.

 First, find the workflow you want to share.
-Click the three dots next to your workflow’s name (or click its name) to open the right-hand menu, then click “More options” as shown below.
+Click the three dots next to your workflow’s name to open the dropdown menu, then click “Add to Public Library” as shown below.

-When you return to your workflow in list view, you will notice that it now says “Public” with a padlock icon, as shown below.
+When you return to your workflow in list view, you will notice that it now says “In Public Library” , as shown below.
 To access your share settings for that workflow, click that icon.

 To share your public workflow with anyone else, copy and paste the “Share” link.
 You can access this link one of two ways.
 The first way is to click the Public Library icon shown above.
-The second way is to access the same link via the “Share” button, in your workflow’s right-hand menu.
+The second way is to access the same link via the three-dot menu in your workflow.

 Once you have opened up the share modal you can copy the share link, share the workflow via social media or grab the embed link.